theshanbhag/Ecom-usecase-with-MongoDB-and-BigQuery/ReverseETLToMongo/README.md

 **Details:**

 1.Create a batch load job to load product affinity data as below.
-We need to pass mongodb url, collection name, big query table from where data needs to be loaded
+We need to pass mongodb url, collection name, big query table from where data needs to be loaded, and select template as Big Query to Mongodb
 ![image](https://user-images.githubusercontent.com/111537542/186255590-2b874a67-519a-4293-8cd4-ebf9f5acda1b.png)

 2.Create a batch load job to load user clustering  data(user_clusters_op) as below.
-We need to pass mongodb url, collection name, big query table from where data needs to be loaded
+We need to pass mongodb url, collection name, big query table from where data needs to be loaded, and select template as Big Query to Mongodb
 ![image](https://user-images.githubusercontent.com/111537542/186256976-4dc38780-a073-4c87-b6b9-8a891f0506c9.png)